Stroke due to spontaneous intracerebral haemorrhage is an emergency.

 Most intracerebral haemorrhages occur in the absence of vascular malformations, aneurysms, or other structural causes, and are presumed to be due to diseases affecting small cerebral vessels (arteriolosclerosis or cerebral amyloid angiopathy); this is often called primary intracerebral haemorrhage (ICH) but this term discourages adequate investigation and accurate diagnosis so is not recommended.
 ICH from an identifiable vascular malformation or as a complication of other medical or neurological diseases that either impair coagulation or promote vascular rupture is termed secondary ICH.

 This topic focuses on the first 24 hours of acute care of patients with a stroke due to spontaneous ICH.
-For information on other types of stroke, see our topics Ischaemic stroke, Subarachnoid haemorrhage, and Cavernous sinus thrombosis.
+For information on other types of stroke, see Ischaemic stroke, Subarachnoid haemorrhage, and Cavernous sinus thrombosis.

 History and exam